Handwriting is an integral component of the English programmes of study for Key Stages 1 and 2. The programmes describe two dimensions of writing:

 The National Curriculum programmes of study outline the statutory handwriting outcomes for each year of the curriculum and also provide additional non-statutory guidance.

 The National Curriculum for English places high importance on handwriting but does not provide guidance on how it should be taught.
 It also does not specify a particular font style.
-A casual cursive style is implied i.e. understand which letters, when adjacent to one another, are best left un-joined, but this guidance has been ignored by the many schools teaching a continuous cursive style.
+A casual cursive style is implied – ‘understand which letters, when adjacent to one another, are best left un-joined‘ – but this guidance has been ignored by the many schools teaching a continuous cursive style.
+There are different styles of casual cursive that add extra complexity, but evidence suggests that the school should be consistent in its teaching of its chosen font style

 Statutory assessments

-Handwriting requirements are part of the statutory assessments for Writing at the end of Key Stages 1 (Year 2) and Key Stage 2 (Year 6)
+Handwriting requirements are part of the statutory assessments for Writing at the end of Key Stage 1 (Year 2, non-statutory) and Key Stage 2 (Year 6, statutory).

 Teacher Assessment frameworks at the end of Key Stage 1.